Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Proposed approach: Study under Gaussian assumption

-These expressions are the exact covariance matrix of $p(\x_0 \mid \V)$.
+These expressions coincide with the exact covariance matrix of the posterior distribution \(p(\x_0 \mid \V)\).

-\paragraph{Algorithms studied in forward time evolution} Another interesting question is: Do $p^\text{algo}_t(\x_t\mid \V)$ corresponds to a forward DDPM process' distributions ?
-To correspond to a forward process, $\bC_{t\mid \V}$ is expected to be in the form
+\paragraph{Algorithms studied in forward time evolution} A natural question is whether the distributions \(p_t^{\mathrm{algo}}(\x_t \mid \V)\) can be interpreted as the marginals of a forward DDPM process.
+Establishing such a correspondence would provide further insight into the effective target distributions implicitly modeled by these algorithms.
+For a family of Gaussian distributions to correspond to the marginals of a forward diffusion process, the covariance matrices \(\tilde{\bC}_{t \mid \V}\) are expected to satisfy the structural form